Prosecutors ask judge to issue protective order after Trump post appearing to promise revenge

 Prosecutors’ proposed protective order seeks to prevent Trump and his lawyers from disclosing materials provided by the government to anyone other than people on his legal team, possible witnesses, the witnesses’ lawyers or others approved by the court.
 It would put stricter limits on “sensitive materials,” which would include grand jury witness testimony and materials obtained through sealed search warrants.

+A Trump spokesperson said in an emailed statement that the former president’s post “is the definition of political speech,” and was made in response to “dishonest special interest groups and Super PACs.”

+Chutkan, a former assistant public defender nominated to the bench by President Barack Obama, has been one of the toughest punishers of rioters who stormed the Capitol in the Jan.
+6, 2021, attack, fueled by Trump’s baseless claims of a stolen election.

-The indictment unsealed last week accuses Trump of brazenly conspiring with allies to spread falsehoods and concoct schemes intended to overturn his election loss to President Joe Biden as his legal challenges floundered in court.
+The indictment unsealed this past week accuses Republican Trump of brazenly conspiring with allies to spread falsehoods and concoct schemes intended to overturn his election loss to Democrat Joe Biden as his legal challenges floundered in court.

-Trump faces charges including conspiracy to defraud the U.S. and conspiracy to obstruct Congress’ certification of President Joe Biden’s electoral victory.
+Trump faces charges including conspiracy to defraud the U.S. and conspiracy to obstruct Congress’ certification of Biden’s electoral victory.

 It’s the third criminal case brought this year against the the early front-runner in the 2024 Republican presidential primary.
 But it’s the first case to try to hold Trump responsible for his efforts to remain in power during the chaotic weeks between his election loss and the attack by his supporters on the U.S. Capitol on Jan.
 6, 2021.

+Smith has also charged Trump in Florida federal court with illegally hoarding classified documents at Trump’s Mar-a-Lago estate and thwarting government efforts to get them back.

+The magistrate judge in that case agreed to a protective order in June that prohibits Trump and his legal team from publicly disclosing evidence turned over to them by prosecutors without prior approval.
+Prosecutors are seeking another protective order in that case with more rules about the defense team’s handling of classified evidence.

-After his court appearance on Thursday before a magistrate judge, Trump characterized the case as a “persecution” designed to hurt his 2024 presidential campaign.
+After his court appearance on Thursday in the Washington case, Trump characterized the prosecution as a “persecution” designed to hurt his 2024 presidential campaign.
 His legal team has described it as an attack on his right to free speech and his right to challenge an election that he believed had been stolen.

+On Saturday night to more than 1,000 attendees at the South Carolina Republican Party’s 56th annual Silver Elephant Gala, Trump kept up his attacks on Smith, sticking to his usual caricature of the prosecutor as “deranged” for pursuing charges against him.

 Smith has said prosecutors will seek a “speedy trial” against Trump in the election case.
-Judge Chutkan on Friday ordered the government to file a brief by Thursday proposing a trial date.
+Judge Chutkan has ordered the government to file a brief by Thursday proposing a trial date.
 The first court hearing in front of Chutkan is scheduled for Aug.
 28.

-Trump is already scheduled to stand trial in March in the New York case stemming from hush-money payments made during the 2016 campaign and in May in the federal case in Florida stemming from classified documents found at his Mar-a-Lago estate.
+Trump is already scheduled to stand trial in March in the New York case stemming from hush-money payments made during the 2016 campaign and in May in the classified documents case.

+Richer reported from Boston.
+Associated Press writer Meg Kinnard in Columbia, South Carolina contributed to this report.

 By ALANNA DURKIN RICHER